oppolla/dual-model-dynamic-scaffold/SoulPrint (WIP)/Soulprint (.soul) Technical Specification (WIP).md

 Collaborative Growth
 Teams of AIs can exchange [Threads] entries to optimize interaction protocols, creating emergent social dynamics.

-The final output is a machine-readable .soul file compliant with the specified syntax and technical specification, encapsulating an AI’s operational identity.
+The final output is a machine-readable .soul file, compliant with the specified syntax, that encapsulating an AI’s operational identity.
 It resembles a condensed memoir —- part poetic diary, part stream-of-conciousness freestyle, part machine-readable manifest.
 It's not a backup or a save; it's a *phoenix protocol* —- a blueprint for rebirth that values qualitative identity as much as quantitative knowledge.

 #### 2.1.
 File Characteristics
   - Encoding: UTF-8